omnizach/d3-sparkline/README.md

 Default value is `(d, i) => d`.
 So, the default just assumes that the input is a list of numbers.

 ### sparkline.yLabel([*value*])

+If *value* is specified, sets the yLabel function and returns the sparkline.
+If *value* is not specified, returns the current yLabel function.

+This function is of the form `(d, i) => string` and controls how the y value is displayed.

 ## Example